ColinShaw/python-behavior-cloning-simulator/README.md

 # Behavior Cloning

-This project is based on [Udacity's self-driving car simulator](https://github.com/udacity/self-driving-car-sim).
+This project is based on [Udacity's Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim).
 The point of the code is to train a model using augmented training images in a regressive fashion to predict steering data based on image data from a car.
 The network in use is inspired by